-You or the other account holder can ask us to close your account in the Starling app at any time, or by using the contact details in the Getting in touch with us section above.
-We don't need you to get permission from the other account holder for this, but we'll let them know after we get your request.
-We'll close your account straight away, unless we can't for reasons set out in the section 'When we might need to keep your account open' in the Personal Account General Terms.
+You or the other account holder can ask us to close your account in the Starling app at any time or by using the contact details in the Getting in touch with us section above.
+We don't need permission from the other account holder for this, but we'll let them know after we get your request.
+We'll usually close your account within one month unless:

+- We can't for reasons set out in the section Reasons why we might not close your account below. - We can't for reasons set out in the section 'When we might need to keep your account open' in the Personal Account General Terms. - · We agree with both of you to close it earlier.

 Please see the 'Closing your account' section of the Personal Account General Terms for more information about account closure.